 - Coffee beans and grinder

 - A heat source (not a microwave though)

 You’ll need to start with any of the Coffee Buddies as beans, as the grind is fine, finer than espresso even.
-It's pretty much like a powder, so dial the finest setting on your grinder.
+Don't worry though.
+You don't need a special Turkish coffee grinder even though it's pretty much like a powder.
+Simply dial the finest setting on your grinder.

 Measure out 1 - 2 teaspoons of ground coffee per cup.